التصدي لف ريوس كورونا المُستجد COVID-19 (Arabic)

-As parents and caretakers continue to follow social distancing guidelines, they should know that vaccination is considered essential and is a valid reason to leave the home.
 It is important your child doesn't fall behind on their non-COVID vaccine schedule.
 NYC Health + Hospitals is offering free vaccinations for children up to 2 years old.
 In addition, children over the age of 6 months are now eligible for vaccination.
 Special attention has been placed on ensuring that hospital sites are safe and are following recommendations to decrease visitor's exposure to germs.
 Call 844-NYC-4NYC (844-692-4692) to make an appointment.

 Please visit DOHMH's website for more information (including translated materials).

 Multisystem inflammatory syndrome in children (MIS-C) is an inflammatory response to a prior SARS-CoV-2 infection.
 Patients with MIS-C reported to the New York City (NYC) Department of Health and Mental Hygiene have ranged in age from infancy to young adulthood.
 Most MIS-C patients present with fever, laboratory evidence of inflammation, and multisystem abnormalities which are usually not respiratory in nature.
 Rash, abdominal pain, vomiting, and/or diarrhea are common symptoms.
 MIS-C is a rare but serious inflammatory condition, such as Kawasaki disease or toxic shock syndrome.